johnkerl/miller/docs6/src/flatten-unflatten.md

 }
 </pre>

+How can we represent these in CSV files?

-Miller's [other formats](file-formats.md), though, such as CSV, are all non-nested -- a cell in a CSV row can't contain another entire row.
-As we'll see in this section, there are two main ways to **flatten** nested data structures down to individual CSV cells -- either by _key-spreading_ (which is the default), or by _JSON-stringifying):
+Miller's [non-JSON formats](file-formats.md), such as CSV, are all non-nested -- a cell in a CSV row can't contain another entire row.
+As we'll see in this section, there are two main ways to **flatten** nested data structures down to individual CSV cells -- either by _key-spreading_ (which is the default), or by
+_JSON-stringifying_:

 * **Key-spreading** is when the single map-valued field `b={"x": 2, "y": 3}` spreads into multiple fields `b.x=2,b.y=3`;